JuliaClimate/ClimateTools.jl/docs/src/examples.md

 ![MIROC5_QQMAP](assets/MIROC5_QQMAP.png)

-Proper assessment of future climate conditions over the specified region would involve replicating these steps for minimally a dozen simulations from multiple models and different emission scenario (e.g. RCP4.5, RCP8.5, etc.).
+Proper assessment of future climate conditions over the specified region would involve replicating these steps for minimally a dozen simulations from multiple models and different emission scenarios (e.g. RCP4.5, RCP8.5, etc.).